|

 movie could never have been as popular with someone like Adrien

 Brody in the lead despite my highest hopes to the contrary.
+The Chronicles of Riddickis an

 example of the same kind of lead character who is an anti-hero who